Pranav10ss/auto-scaling-nodejs-app/README.md

   ```
   sudo stress --cpu 2
   ```
   After executing the above commands, if you check the **monitoring** tab of any instance you'll see the CPU utilization going up.
-Once the CPU Utilization(%) crosses 25% thw ASG scaling policy will trigger & increases the instance count from 2 to 3(Maximum capacity).
+Once the CPU Utilization(%) crosses 25% the ASG scaling policy will trigger & increases the instance count from 2 to 3(Maximum capacity).
 Now theres 3 instances running in each availability zones.

 ## Conclusion
 This project demonstrates how to automatically scale a **Node.js** application on AWS using EC2, ALB, and ASG.
 It shows how AWS services like Auto Scaling and Load Balancers can ensure high availability and performance for your application.